Chart Color Schemes

 Frankston North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of a local area is significantly influenced by changes to its infrastructure, major projects, and planning initiatives.
-AreaSearch has identified six projects that are expected to impact the area.
-Notable projects include the Frankston to Baxter Rail Upgrade, Compass Business Park, Frankston Basketball and Gymnastics Stadium Redevelopment, and 8A Klauer Street Industrial Development.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified six projects that could impact this region.
+Notable ones are the Frankston to Baxter Rail Upgrade, Compass Business Park, Frankston Basketball and Gymnastics Stadium Redevelopment, and 8A Klauer Street Industrial Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.